Jiaxin-Pei/potato-tutorial/docs/source/index.rst

-Welcome to 🥔Potato, the the POrtable Text Annotation TOol!
+🥔Potato, the the POrtable Text Annotation TOol!
 ===================================

 **Potato** is a fully free data annotation tool supporting a wide range of features throughout your